BenchLabs/bench-technology-handbook/how-we-invest-our-time.md

 ## Support

-Our technology was built to support other people: Our infrastructure supports our Product Engineers.
+Our technology was built to support other people.
+Our infrastructure supports our Product Engineers.
 Our data pipelines support our analysts.
 Benchmates rely on the physical hardware that we purchase and configure.
 Our Operations teams use our tools 40 hours per week.
 Our clients rely on our app to understand their financials.

 These folks make requests of us on a daily basis: Engineers need changes to infrastructure.
 Analysts need new views and data sources.
 Benchmates need access to new software.
 Operations needs to change permissions for users.
 AAs need tweaks in their workflow.
 Messages need to be deleted from the message feed.
 Clients want us to delete their data.
 Etc, etc.